Display Modes

 Possible in the app |

-1 on your phone, only portrait mode makes sense
+1 Only portrait mode makes sense on the phone

-In scroll mode, you always just see a single page.
-In reading mode, you can pick whether a single page or two pages show up at the same time.
-The two-page view is especially nice for big screens.
+In scroll mode, you always only see a single page.
+In reading mode, you can choose if a single page or two pages are shown at the same time.
+The two-page view works especially well for big screens.